The water shortage in Spain is getting critical

 This book with its beautiful photographs shows you the perfect places for that.
 You will find the best crystal mountain lakes, hidden beaches, and secret pools in unknown gorges.
 Explore Spain and all the wonderful places you can go to for a swim.
 150 Magical places to explore.

 Experts came together to talk about this situation

 Ernesto Tejedor, investigator of the Climate Group of the Zaragoza University found out that 8 of the 10 driest years happened in this past half-century.
 This study evaluated tree rings in forests of the Turolense Iberian System.

 Climate Change is real and affecting Spain, says Ana Casals.
 The country is influenced by the Oscillation of the North Atlantic (NAO) which significantly affects the volume, frequency, and duration of rainfall on the Iberian peninsula.
-It sometimes happens that an anticyclone from the Azores hinders the bad weather from coming more to the south and Spain does not get rain.
+It sometimes happens that an anticyclone from the Azores hinders the foul weather from coming more to the south, and Spain does not get rain.

-The natural pattern of the NAO has not been studied enough to really understand how it functions but it seems clear that climate change influences it.
+They have not studied enough the natural pattern of the NAO to really understand how it functions, but it seems clear that climate change influences it.
 It so happens that the north of Europe is wetter than normal and in the south, it is drier.

-In the south, many farmers have changed to drip systems and that does help.
+In the south, many farmers have changed to drip systems, and that helps.
 But when these savings are used to amplify the export possibilities by the big companies, it does not help.
-It appears that there are 3.5 million hectares in cultivation, which need watering and that is getting to be too much.
+It appears that there are 3.5 million hectares in cultivation, which need watering, and that is getting to be too much.